yannissar/yannissar.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Assistant professor (aka maître de conférences)  at Institut Polytechnique de Paris -- Télécom Paris, and member of  the LTCI. <br />
+<font size="-1">Assistant professor (aka maître de conférences)  at Institut Polytechnique de Paris -- Télécom Paris, and member of  the LTCI. <br />
 I completed my Ph.D at Paris-Saclay University under the supervision of Christophe Giraud and Nicolas Verzelen, and joined  CREST-ENSAE for a postdoc with Cristina Butucea.

-My research lies in mathematical statistics and learning, especially in high-dimensional statistics, network analysis and data privacy.
+My research lies in mathematical statistics and learning, especially in high-dimensional statistics, network analysis and data privacy. <\font>